The

 Historical Background

 On July 12, 1839, when the ship Howard arrived in New York from Hamburg, Germany with the Alsbacher Party of 19 Jews from Unsleben, Thorman met them and led 15 of them to Cleveland.
 He had a personal reason to be there, for Reichel (later Regina) Klein was in the group.
-A few months later they would be engaged.
+A few months later Simson and Reichel would be engaged.

 Following the custom of Jews in Bavarian towns to organize to deal with communal matters.
 Cleveland's Jews soon formed the Israelitic Society.
-(Here less than a year, they would have called it the Israelitische Verein.)
+(They would have called it the Israelitische Verein.)
 Thorman, only 28, was its leader.
-A Jewish burial ground was a high priority, perhaps out of fear of child mortality, for there were no elderly among the Jewish settlers.
+A Jewish burial ground was a priority, perhaps out of fear of child mortality, for there were no elderly among the Jewish settlers.
 (Infections took a terrible toll in those days of poor sanitary conditions, no vaccinations and no drug cures.
 One-third of children died before their 18th birthday.)

 The Unsleben Bavaria Thorman and others had left did not have a Jewish cemetery and would not have one until 1856.
 Its Jewish dead were laid to rest in the Jewish cemetery of Kleinbardorf, about 15 miles (a three-hour trip) to the southeast.
 But here there was no Jewish cemetery even a day (40 miles) away from Cleveland.
 Their cemetery would serve many communities.